*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - Preheat oven to 375°F. Lightly coat a 3-quart casserole dish or 9x13 pan with butter or spray with cooking spray.

-- Cook macaroni according to package directions, adding 2 minutes to the maximum time listed on the package.
-Drain; stir butter into macaroni until butter is melted.8 oz. elbow macaroni, 2 tablespoon salted butter
+- Cook macaroni in unsalted water according to package directions, adding 2 minutes to the maximum time listed on the package (I usually aim for 12 minutes).
+Drain; stir butter into macaroni until butter is melted.2 cups elbow macaroni, 2 tablespoon unsalted butter

-- While macaroni is boiling, shred both cheese blocks using a box grater.
-Combine shredded cheese until evenly mix, then set aside about half of shredded cheese mixture for later.8 oz extra-sharp white cheddar cheese, 8 oz mild cheddar cheese
+- While macaroni is boiling, shred cheese blocks using a box grater or food processor.
+Combine shredded cheese varieties until evenly mixed.8 oz extra-sharp white cheddar cheese, 12 oz mild cheddar cheese

 - In a large bowl, whisk together mascarpone and evaporated milk until smooth (there may still be some lumps, which are okay).8 oz mascarpone cheese, 1 13 oz. can evaporated milk

-- Mix in the whole milk, followed by the salt, creole seasoning, mustard powder, and nutmeg.
-Stir in half of the shredded cheese mixture.1½ cup whole milk, 1½ tsp. salt, 1 teaspoon cajun or creole seasoning, ½ teaspoon dry mustard powder, ⅛ teaspoon ground nutmeg
+- Mix in the milk, followed by the salt, creole seasoning, mustard powder, and nutmeg.1 cup whole milk, 1½ tsp. salt, 1 teaspoon cajun or creole seasoning, ½ teaspoon dry mustard powder, ⅛ teaspoon ground nutmeg

 - Taste mixture to see if seasonings are to your preference and adjust if necessary.
 Stir in beaten egg.1 large egg

-- Bake in preheated oven for 30-35 minutes or until cheese on top is melted and browned, and filling is bubbling.
-Cool slightly before serving.
+- Bake in preheated oven for 25-30 minutes or until cheese on top is melted and filling is bubbling.
+If you prefer a browner top, place it under the broiler for 2-3 minutes, watching carefully so it doesn't burn.
+Cool about 15 minutes before serving to let the filling set.

 Loving all the cheesy goodness happening here! 🙂 This is THE BEST comfort food.